-- a.
-Directly copying any source, such as written and verbal material, audio, video, or other digital or print files (including digital presentations and images), whether published or unpublished, in whole or part, without proper acknowledgement that it is someone else's. - b.
-Paraphrasing another's work or ideas without proper acknowledgement, including substituting words or altering the wording of another's work with the intent to present the original work as one's own work whether personally or through the use of automated tools ("thesaurus plagiarism" or "word substitution plagiarism"). - c.
-Submitting as one's own work an assignment that has been prepared by someone else.
-This includes assignments obtained from any other person, agency, or online platform.
+a.
+Directly copying any source, such as written and verbal material, audio, video, or other digital or print files (including musical scores), whether published or unpublished, in whole or part, without proper acknowledgement that it is someone else's.

+b.
+Copying of any source in whole or part without proper acknowledgement.

+c.
+Paraphrasing another's work or ideas without proper acknowledgement, including substituting words or altering the wording of another's work with the intent to present the original work as one's own work whether personally or through the use of automated tools ("text spinners"; "thesaurus plagiarism" or "word substitution plagiarism").